nyonson/raiju/README.md

 The command takes one argument, the maximum percentage of the channel capacity to attempt to rebalance.

 The command will roll through channels with high liquidity and attempt to push it through channels of low liquidity.
-High and low are defined by the defined by the global `-liquidity-thresholds` flag.
+High and low are defined by the defined by the global liqudidity thresholds setting.
 For example, if liquidity thresholds is set to `80,20`, channels with local liquidity over 80% are considered "high" and channels with local liquidity under 20% are considered "low".

 ## daemon